Supercip971/fibres/README.md

 # Fibers (or coroutines) in C99 !

-Just a sample project for a blog article I'm writing about fibers in C (for linux).
+Just a sample project for a blog article I'm writing about fibers in C (for linux), that you can read here: [cyp.sh/blog/coroutines-in-c](https://cyp.sh/blog/coroutines-in-c) .

 It's mainly inspired by an old code I wrote for [Brutal](https://github.com/brutal-org/brutal).